 Give your full attention to each child who arrives.
 Stoop down to the children's level to greet them.
 Show them their new attendance charts, and help children place today's sticker over the 1.
 If children have brought offering money, let them put it in the offering container.
 Then direct children to the play areas.

 Guided Play

-Choose the activity or activities that work best for the children in your class.
+Choose the activities that work best for your class.
 As the children play, use the guided conversations to review the Bible story and Bible verse.

 Option 1-Craft